benbrownlie/PhysicsPlayground/README.md

 Clicking on the objects matching the color of the projectile type, shown in the bottom left of the screen, will grant you its power.

+(Upon hitting an obstacle or falling off the map, the game over screen will open containing two options.
+Restart & Exit) Restart = Player will respawn at the beginning of the map.
+Exit = The game will close.

 ## Controls
 WASD for basic movement.
 * > W = Forward